-That’s not all: A review published in the Lancet in August showed if you work more than 55 hours a week, you are 33 percent more likely to have a stroke, while several studies confirm that long hours put you at a heightened risk of cardiovascular problems.
+That’s not all: A review published in the Lancet last August showed if you work more than 55 hours a week, you are 33 percent more likely to have a stroke, while several studies confirm that long hours put you at a heightened risk of cardiovascular problems.
 And here’s some disconcerting news for anyone who checks email during meetings: High levels of the stress hormone cortisol, which is created when we multi-task, can cause the dendrites in the brain’s nerve cells to atrophy, leading to memory problems.
 Then there are the proven elevated risks of diabetes, anxiety and depression.
 And let’s not even talk about the dangers of a sedentary workday.

 Dr. David Posen, a physician based in Oakville, Ont., who began to specialize in stress management 30 years ago, has catalogued a list of more than 125 early warning signs of chronic stress.
 In addition to headaches and chest pain, they include cold hands, compulsive shopping, even excessive sarcasm.
 “We weren’t designed to have ongoing stress,” he says.
 “It’s like driving your car in fifth gear all the time — it’s just not going to be good for the motor.”